 Start Here

 Welcome!
-This site is home to a series of short, practical essays about game design, exploring the underlying principles and psychology behind successful games.
+This site is home to a series of short, practical essays on game design that explore the underlying principles and psychology behind successful games.
 If you’re new, this page will help you decide where to start.

 These essays are a good place to start: